The Deck Handbook: Part 6

 The first rule is to never buy composite decking without seeing it.
 You will want to know what is really looks like, and only an in-person, eyeball inspection can tell you.
-Buying from photographs on line, no matter how accurate the depiction, is a recipe for disaster.
+Buying from photographs online, no matter how accurate the depiction, is a recipe for disaster.
 You would never buy a car without driving it.
 The same should be true of a deck that may cost as much as a new car.
 Test drive it first.

-Secondly, disregard the manufacturer's brochures, flyers and videos.
+Secondly, disregard the manufacturer's brochures, flyers, and videos.
 These show you only what the company wants you to see.
-But, you want also to see all the not so good things about the product, or, at least, the product in a neutral setting before you commit many thousands of dollars to buying it.
+But, you also want to see all the not so good things about the product, or, at least, the product in a neutral setting before you commit many thousands of dollars to buy it.
 Two documents will give you this information, the decking warranty and its material safety data sheet.
 Do not buy any composite decking before reading and understanding both of these.

 We get lots of materials promoting various composite decking.
 They come through the mail, via the internet, and in the trade journals we all have to read just to keep up with the ever-changing remodeling environment.
 We pretty much ignore them all.

 If we want to find out what a composite decking manufacturer really thinks of its product, we turn immediately to its warranty.